Cristian-Vazquez-Andrino/Practicas/MATLAB/Principal Component Analysis/README.md

 - `PCA.pdf` – A detailed report explaining the steps taken in the analysis.
 - `pca_script.m` – MATLAB script implementing PCA (not included yet, please add).
-- `places.csv` – The dataset (not included, download from the provided source).
+- `places.csv` – The dataset (included, downloaded from the provided source).

 ## Implementation Steps